 FINCAD Women in Finance Scholarship - Award of $20,000 USD available to females of any nationality, studying Finance in a graduate-level programme.

-Funds for Women Graduates (FFWG) - Offer grants for female graduates in the final year of their DPhil study at a UK institution, and other awards such as emergency grants.
+Funds for Women Graduates (FFWG) - Offer grants for living expenses to female graduates in the final year of their DPhil study at a UK institution, and other awards such as emergency grants.

 Google Europe Scholarship for Students with Disabilities - Support candidates with a disability who will be enrolled in a bachelor's, master's or DPhil course in a university in Europe and will be studying in computer science, computer engineering, informatics or a closely related technical field.